tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 # Whorl: Fingerprinting LLMs Through Password Generation

 **tl;dr** LLMs are bad password generators.
-They generate "random" strings with predictable, model-specific patterns. `whorl` exploits this: the password reveals exactly which model produced it, kind of like a [shibboleth](https://en.wikipedia.org/wiki/Shibboleth).
-Like the [whorls](https://en.wikipedia.org/wiki/Whorl_(fingerprint)) that make every human fingerprint unique, each model leaves a distinctive pattern in the text it generates.
+They generate "random" strings with predictable, model-specific patterns.
+The password reveals exactly which model produced it, kind of like a [shibboleth](https://en.wikipedia.org/wiki/Shibboleth). `whorl` exploits this: Like the [whorls](https://en.wikipedia.org/wiki/Whorl_(fingerprint)) that make every human fingerprint unique, each model leaves a distinctive pattern in the text it generates.
 Given 5 inputs, `whorl` identifies the exact model 92% of the time.

 ---